seventhqueen/buddypress-cover-photo/readme.txt

 === BuddyPress Cover Photo ===
 Contributors: seventhqueen
-Tags: BuddyPress, avatar, cover, members
-Requires at least: 4.1
+Tags: BuddyPress, avatar, cover, members, groups Requires at least: 4.1
 Tested up to: 4.2
-Stable tag: 1.1.2
+Stable tag: 1.1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 Enable your site users to add beautiful profile photo covers to their page.
 Admin user also can set covers for other users by visiting their profile.
+Group admin can set covers for Groups
+From WP admin - Settings - BuddyPress - Settings you can set default images for profile and groups.

 NEW: Version 1.1 is out and we added Groups covers and Default cover setting